Can you fry crackling?

 - Cook it for a few minutes.
-You will see it cooks in patches.
+You will see that the rind cooks in patches.

-- Put the pieces back in the microwave for even cooking.
-Don't overcook.
+- Put the uncooked pieces back in the microwave for even cooking.
+Don't overcook it.
 You are only trying to start things off.
 Just make sure there are no raw patches.

-- The strips are now thin enough that they will be mostly covered by the oil when cooking.
+- The strips are now thin enough to cook.
+This is because they will be mostly covered by the oil when cooking.

-- This is the amount produced from our 212g piece of pork rind.
+- This image shows the amount produced from our 212g piece of pork rind.